Minor in Possession Attorneys in West Michigan

 Representation for Underage DUI Charges

 Many people are under the misconception that minors have to submit to a preliminary breath test.
 This is not the case, as it was deemed unconstitutional to force a minor to submit to a Breathalyzer test without a search warrant.
-If your child was pulled over or arrested for driving while under the influence, our Greenville DUI attorneys may be able to get the results of their test dismissed.
+If your child was pulled over or arrested for driving while under the influence, our Grand Rapids DUI attorneys may be able to get the results of their test dismissed.

 Depending on the nature of the charge, your child could be facing the following consequences: